randyrossi/vicii-kawari/README.md

 For 1080/1084-D monitors, a CSYNC option can be enabled to output composite sync over the horizontal sync pin.
 1084-S monitors use the default separated HSYNC and VSYNC signals.

+NOTE: The CLK pin (dot clock) is disabled as it is not necessary for analog connections.
+If you need it, it can be enabled with a firmware update.

 #### FEMALE 6-PIN PORT AS VIEWED FROM REAR OF 1084-S